-Dean Goodwin, (Non-Executive Director, Chairman of the Audit and Remuneration Committees) appointed 23 July 2014
+DEAN GOODWIN, (Non-Executive Director, Chairman of the Audit and Remuneration Committees)

-Mr Goodwin, BAppSc (Geology), MAIG is a geologist with over 26 years' exploration experience which has included acting as Head of Geology at Focus Minerals Limited and a six year period as Managing Director of Barra Resources Ltd (2004-2010).
+Mr Goodwin, BAppSc (Geology), MAIG is a geologist with over 26 years' exploration experience which has included acting as Head of Geology at Focus Minerals Limited and a six-year period as Managing Director of Barra Resources Ltd (2004-2010).
 Mr Goodwin also spent six years as an exploration geologist with Western Mining Corporation Ltd and was involved with discovering the Intrepid, Redoutable and Santa Anna gold deposits at Lake Lefroy with WMC.
-Whilst with WMC he worked closely with the nickel exploration team
+Whilst with WMC he worked closely with the nickel exploration team.